-This document will be just a broad overview of the technical steps needed.
+This document will be just a broad overview of some of the technical steps needed.
 There are many, many more steps especially once start looking at each individual step and other requirements like pollution controls, ecological studies, etc. With each step we complete we are marching ever closer toward a more peaceful, happier, and efficient world where we can eliminate poverty and suffering.

 What are the Basic Steps?

 To actually start moving towards a more efficient and sustainable society we will have to tackle the technical aspects of this problem step-by-step.